nncarlson/index-map/doc/index_map_type.md

 ```
 must be initialized before being used by calling its `init` method.
 There are
 several possible versions.
 All are collective procedures that must be called
 by all processes.
-Most versions take an MPI communicator `comm` as an argument.
+In the MPI implementation most `init` versions take an MPI
+communicator `comm` as an argument.
+This communicator is used in all internal
+MPI calls.
+The `comm` argument is omitted in the CAF implementation.

 1. `call imap%init(comm, bsize [,root])`